MthiyaneVZP/Portfolio/README.md

 # hello, my name is Vuyokazi Mthiyane
-## I am a student at UFS
+## I am a Bachelor of Computer Information Systems graduate from the University of the Free State

-I LOVE PROGRAMMING